jwmojwmojwmojwmo/UBC-Calendar-App/README.md

 # My Personal Project

-## The UBC Calendar
+## The UBC Weekly Calendar

-This application will allow the user to upload their list of courses provided by Workday, and will auto-generate a calendar, showing class times for each day, as well as a map that visualises where each class is.
+This application will allow the user to upload their list of courses provided by Workday, and will auto-generate a weekly calendar, showing class times for each day, as well as a map that visualises where each class is.
 It is also able to detect classes that may be too close together in time, and give a warning.
 The user can also add extracurriculars, and the calendar will display this too.

 Any UBC student who wants a fast and easy to use calendar for their classes each day can use this program.